GincoAutomation/server/architecture.md

 ```
 {
   type // oneof ['stateChange', uiInput]
-  time // UTC timestamp when the event took place
+  time // epoch timestamp when the event took place
   data { // depending on the type of event
     // for stateChange
     deviceId // id of the device that changed state
+    type // toggle or slider or...
     oldState // previous state object
     state // new state object
     // for UI